-Are you still stuck with the old school Quark tricks, and creating more and more text frames on the pasteboard to get over the overflow text?
-Say a goodbye to the tiresome days.
+Are you still stuck with the old school Quark tricks and creating more and more text frames on the pasteboard to get over the overflow text?
+Say goodbye to the tiresome days.
 It’s time to know the Story Editor – one of the dominating features of Adobe InDesign software to take control over the overflowing text frames.

-Here is the brief note for those users who have no idea about Overflow text.
-It is the long form of text that won’t fit into the text frames.
+Here is a brief note for those users who have no idea about Overflow text.
+It is the long-form of text that won’t fit into the text frames.
 InDesign indicates such overflowing text content in a red+ symbol at the lower right corner of the text frame.

-In the overset text box, the red+ symbol only indicates about the extra text which is not displayed due to lack of space in the text frame.
-On the other hand, Story Editor tool can show you the hidden text content so you can plan the change in the text frame of your layout.
+The red+ symbol only indicates the extra text in the overset text box, which is not displayed due to lack of space in the text frame.
+On the other hand, the Story Editor tool can show you the hidden text content so you can plan the change in the text frame of your layout.
 Over that, Story Editor helps you to handle complex text documents easily.

 3. Toggle between Text and Frame with Swap Swatch Panel

 Traditionally, selecting the text content in a frame is a process.
 First, you should select the frame and double click on the frame to select the text and then make the required changes.

 The method is fine if you want to select and edit the text frame and possibly apply a stroke or some other effect.
-But, if you want to change the color of a text, you should follow through the process again and again.
+But, if you want to change the color of a text, you should follow through with the process again and again.
 There is an option to use the type tool and select the entire text to change the color.

 For Adobe InDesign users, it is not necessary to use multiple tools to get the job done.
-With the help of the swap swatch tool, toggling between the text frame and the text is made so simple, that it is just a click away.
-Press the letter J to toggle between both the objects.
+With the help of the swap swatch tool, toggling between the text frame and the text is made so simple that it is just a click away.
+Press the letter J to toggle between both objects.

 Remember the painful days when drawing rounded edges was a manual job.
 Our designers used to import vectors and objects with rounded corners from other software.